 Upgrading laptop components

-Except for the RAM and solid state drive (SSD), laptop components are not upgradable, unlike desktop PCs.
+Except for the RAM and solid state drive (SSD), laptop components are difficult to upgrade, unlike their desktop PCs counterparts.
 This is a major concern if you are building a gaming laptop which requires advanced components to handle resource-intensive games.

 Upgrading CPU and GPU

 Upgrading the CPU and GPU is a different matter altogether.
-For one, you need to buy compatible components that will fit the laptop and supported by its BIOS.
+For one, they need to be compatible with the motherboard.
 Moreover, different CPUs and GPUs tend to generate varying amounts of heat.
-There’s a possibility that the components may generate heat that’s too much for the fans of the laptop to handle.
+There’s a possibility that the components may generate too much heat for the cooling system of the laptop.

-This leads us to the question— is there any chance that building gaming laptops from scratch becomes easier in the near future?
+This leads us to the question— is there any chance that the components of gaming laptops will be standardized and interchangeable in the near future?

 It remains to be seen whether customized gaming laptops will ever take off in the future.
 Maybe the market for customized laptops isn’t that big to justify the costs of developing standardized laptop design and components similar to desktop PCs.
 Why build a custom gaming laptop from parts when you can just buy a more optimized manufacturer gaming laptop such as the these.